chisumo2016/todos/laratrust.md

     - User can broowsse to Todos -CRUD
     - We want the register user to be simple user, dont him to view the ToDoList Menu Item

-    NB: Same login/register page and redirect to ddifferent route Admin and User
-            /adminDashboard
-            /Userashboard

 # INSTALLATIION
         composer require santigarcor/laratrust